Bob Morley

 Robert Alfred Morley (born 20 December 1984) is an Australian actor.
-He is best known for his role as Bellamy Blake in The CW's The 100 (2014–2020).
-After appearing in school plays, Morley was cast as Drew Curtis in the Australian soap opera Home and Away in 2006.
-For the role, he received a nomination for the Most Popular New Male Talent Logie Award.
-Morley appeared on the Australian music talent show It Takes Two in 2007, and joined the cast of drama series The Strip (2008).
+He is known for his role as Bellamy Blake in The CW's The 100 (2014–2020).

+He first became known as Drew Curtis in the Australian soap opera Home and Away (2006), appeared on the Australian music talent show It Takes Two in 2007, and joined the cast of drama series The Strip in 2008.
 He played Aidan Foster in Neighbours in 2011, and starred in the Australian sports drama film Blinder in 2013.

-Early life
+Early life and education

-Morley grew up on a farm in Kyneton, a town in Victoria, Australia.
-He is the son of a Filipina mother and an Australian–Irish father, who died when he was young.
-Morley has two older sisters and one older brother.
+Robert Alfred Morley was born on 20 December 1984 and grew up on a farm in Kyneton, a town in Victoria, Australia.
+He is the son of a Filipina mother and an Australian-Irish father, who died when he was young.
+Morley has two older sisters and an older brother.

 He studied drama at school all the way through to Year 11, until he was asked not to continue.
 Morley told The Age that he was a "naughty" student and did not take things seriously.
 After he completed year 12, he moved to Melbourne and began an engineering degree.
-A year later, he decided to enroll in Creative Arts at the La Trobe University and got an agent.
+A year later, he decided to enrol in Creative Arts at the La Trobe University and got an agent.